 Click 'Save it now' or 'Save it now and schedule future backups'.
 It is important to do a backup just before import.
 You will see that it takes just a couple of minutes, but it saves you a great time if something goes wrong.
 Click the 'Next' button.

 This is a backup file.
 Click 'Save'.

 So IIF file is a simple text file where all columns are separated by Tab corrector.
-And you can review it easily in any text editor, like Notepad, which is default Windows editor.
-So, when you review in it, check that you are importing correct file, check that dates and account names are correct.
-Let's say, that you are importing this file for Wells Fargo account.
+And you can review it easily in any text editor, like Notepad, which is the default Windows editor.
+So, when you review in it, check that you are importing the correct file, check that dates and account names are correct.
+Let's say, that you are importing this file for the Wells Fargo account.
 You see, in this example, Wells Fargo transactions.
-Deposit, which is Vendor Name, should be changed, but in this case, was not changed.
+Deposit, which is Vendor Name, should be changed, but in this case, it was not changed.
 We have to have vendor deposit, we have to have account Wells Fargo, account Consulting Income, account Office Supplies, account Payroll Expenses, vendor check, vendor home depot, vendor ADP.

-Let's go back to Quickbooks before importing IIF file.
+Let's go back to Quickbooks before importing the IIF file.
 We have ADP TX/Finci Svk ADP, Check, Deposit, Home Depot.

 Click 'Lists' - 'Charts of Accounts'.
-We have Wells Fargo, Consulting Income, Office Supplies and Payroll Expenses.
+We have Wells Fargo, Consulting Income, Office Supplies, and Payroll Expenses.

 Let's import an IIF file.
 Click 'File' - 'Utilities' - 'Import' - 'IIF Files'.
 Quickbooks must close all windows to import the IIF file - click 'OK'.

 We have few IIF files and we can easily select any one of them.
 That’s why it is important to have a backup.
 So even if a file was created correctly by the third-party utility, but you accidentally imported the incorrect file, you can restore quickly from backup.
 Click the 'Open' button.

 Then click the 'Proceed' button.